jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

 **Administration of parks**

 ### 43 Parks to be administered by Department
-The Department shall, subject to this Act, and in accordance with—administer and manage all national parks in such a manner as to secure to the public the fullest proper use and enjoyment of the parks consistent with the preservation of their natural and historic features and the protection and well-being of their native plants and animals.
+(1) The Department shall, subject to this Act, and in accordance with—administer and manage all national parks in such a manner as to secure to the public the fullest proper use and enjoyment of the parks consistent with the preservation of their natural and historic features and the protection and well-being of their native plants and animals.
-  (a) any statements of general policy adopted under section 44; and (aa) any conservation management strategy for the time being in force in respect of a park; and (b) any management plan for the time being in force in respect of a park—
+  (a) any statements of general policy adopted under section 44; and (aa) any conservation management strategy for the time being in force in respect of a park; and (b) any management plan for the time being in force in respect of a park— (2) Nothing in this section applies to Te Papa-Kura-o-Taranaki (see section 81 of Te Ture Whakatupua mō Te Kāhui Tupua 2025/the Taranaki Maunga Collective Redress Act 2025).

 **General policy statements**